Analysis / Will Israel Share Iran Strike Plans With US?

 Moreover, while Israel and America have many joint interests, their views and priorities on some key issues diverge.
 An ultimate attack on Iran’s nuclear sites could be one of those issues.

 Meanwhile, Israel is moving closer to full readiness for a strike on Iran’s nuclear program, a senior officer says.
-The Israeli Air Force does not yet have 100% of what it needs for a fully effective attack but can already hurt the Iranians badly, Brigadier General Gilad Keinan told Walla News.
+The Israeli Air Force can hurt the Iranians badly, Brigadier General Gilad Keinan told Walla News.

 Keinan is the commander of Nevatim, the most important airbase for Iran strike operations.
 The base brings together multiple squadrons and capabilities that are vital for an assault on Tehran’s nuclear sites.